Battle of Appomattox: Understanding General Lee's Surrender

 Long story short, the Battle of Appomattox Courthouse was a last ditch effort by General Lee’s Army of Northern Virginia to meet up with the remaining Confederate forces to consolidate their efforts.
 The Greys failed and General Lee surrendered to Grant which effectively ended the war.

-For ceremonial purposes, General Lee waited for General Grant in a white uniform.
 Grant, who suffered from migraines, noticed his headaches end once he and Lee had negotiated a ceasefire.
 Grant, in his magnanimity, allowed Lee to choose the place of his surrender – Lee famously chose the Appomattox Courthouse.

 General Grant’s generosity extended beyond allowing Lee to choose the location of his surrender.
 Lee’s men were allowed to keep their horses, sidearms, and personal effects, including their mules –Grant recognized the importance of the mules for the upcoming plowing season.
 Grant went so far as to give Lee’s men rations for their journey home.
 Lee could not have hoped for much more and certainly would have been satisfied with far less.